Canon 1D Mark II vs 5D Mark III

 - More modern: Reflects 8 years and 1 month of technical progress since the 1D Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark III is the clear winner of the contest (14 : 4 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark III is the clear winner of the contest (15 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1D Mark II and the 5D Mark III in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1D Mark II and the 5D Mark III in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 1D Mark II vs 5D Mark III